This article is part of The Ascender, the Highrise platform for articles and resources.

 The developmental coaching style is designed to help clients boost their self-awareness, emotional regulation, and decision-making skills.
 It takes a long-term approach to personal growth and development.

-Characteristics of developmental coaching
+Characteristics of developmental coaching:

 • The developmental coaching style focuses on personal growth beyond immediate career aspirations and goals.